acimpoiesu/koalas/design.md

 ## Core Features (Required for Final Submission)
 Features that **must** be completed:
-1. Online message board for discussion
+1. Course reviews forum
 2. Admin User with moderation abilities
-3. Information on each course and teacher
+3. Information on each course
 4. Prerequisites for each course